Skip to main content

 All Jane's children attend school for the same 90 days in the semester.
 As Jane has parental responsibility for William and Emily for three out of five days in the school week, she can claim for 60% of those days for Journey A.

-At the end of the semester, once the schools have confirmed each student's attendance, Jane will receive a School Drive Subsidy payment as follows:
+At the end of the semester, schools will confirm each student's attendance.
+Jane will receive a School Drive Subsidy payment as follows:

 Note:

-• Peter, the father of William and Emily, can also claim a School Drive Subsidy for the two days per week that he has parental responsibility, if the school journey from his home meets the eligibility criteria.
+- Peter can claim a School Drive Subsidy for two days per week when he has parental responsibility.
+The school journey from his home needs to meet the eligibility criteria.

 School journey example 4